Glasgay! Festival

 Glasgay!
 Festival was a gay, lesbian, bisexual and transgender arts festival in Glasgow, Scotland.

-From 1993 to 2014 it was part of the diversity of Glasgow's cultural scene, an annual Lesbian, Gay, Bisexual and Transgender Arts Festival held usually in October/November, formerly organised by GALA Scotland Ltd.
+From 1993 to 2014, it was part of the diversity of Glasgow's cultural scene, an annual Lesbian, Gay, Bisexual and Transgender Arts Festival held usually in October/November, formerly organised by GALA Scotland Ltd.

 History

 Cordelia Ditton, the co-director of Gay Sweatshop, founded Glasgay! in response to the Section 28 legislation in 1988, which banned the promotion of homosexuality as an acceptable lifestyle.
 Ditton partnered with Glasgow-based freelance arts administrator Dominic D'Angelo in 1991.

 The festival launched on Saturday 30 October 1993 as a biennial event with the goal of making the lesbian and gay communities of Glasgow more visible and changing public opinion about lesbian and gay people.
 Over 26,000 people attended between 30 October and the festival's end on 6 November.

 There was some backlash to the festival, especially in regards to the festival being funded by public money.
+Local politicians like Glasgow City councillor, John Young said that the funding of the festival could lead to the city becoming "the San Francisco of Western Europe."
+The backlash led to the festival not operating in 1994, and again in 1996.

 The 1995 festival launched on 27 October 1995.
 The operating company, GALA Scotland Ltd, was established in late 1995, after Ditton stepped down.
 The new board of directors was led by D'Angelo.

 The festival was funded mainly on a year to year basis by the Scottish Arts Council and, subsequently its successor, Creative Scotland and Glasgow City Council.
 From 2007 to 2014 it enjoyed regular three-year funding agreements from the Scottish Arts Council and Creative Scotland.
 However, in 2015 this funding agreement was not renewed.
 The company entered a period of funding transition, during which they retired the festival.
 The company rebranded as Outspoken Arts Scotland.

 The administrative, artistic, press & PR archive of the Glasgay!
 Festival 1993–2014 was transferred to Glasgow University's Scottish Theatre Archive in early 2018.